Welcome the Turtles at the Luquillo Tinglar Festival

 The festival is free to all.

 The festival is usually held on the second Saturday in April.
-For 2017, it will be held on 8 April, from 10am until 10pm.
+But For 2018, it will be held on May 5th, from 10am until 10pm.

 We got there right before 10am.
 It was not crowded at that time, but I am sure it gets more crowded as the day goes on.